undisputed-seraphim/tree-cpp17/README.md

 The source code should compile with any C++17 compatible compiler.

+Do `-DASCII_ONLY` when calling CMake, to switch the printed output to ASCII characters only (No fancy Unicode) (I will change this to a run-time flag when I figure out a nice getopt replacement.)

 ## To-Do
 - Implement colored output (Decide color scheme?)
 - No support for multibyte characters in filenames yet (Will crash)